RasheedMartin/RockwellGUI/README.txt

-This program is the script that is used to test the Batfish Test Interface Board In order for this to work... one has to download the NIDAQ visa: https://www.ni.com/en-us/support/downloads/drivers/download.ni-visa.html#442805
+This program is the script that is used to test the Custom Made Test Interface Board for Rockwell Automation In order for this to work... one has to download the NIDAQ visa: https://www.ni.com/en-us/support/downloads/drivers/download.ni-visa.html#442805